mmmeeedddsss/mmmeeedddsss.github.io/_posts/2022-12-13-isort-grouping.md

 ---

 isort groups third_party modules and my_lib kind of local modules separately.
-When I go and add the dependency `avro==1.10.2` to the pyenv, now it can resolve imports from `avro` and group these together with other third_party module, `kafka`.
+When I go and add the dependency `avro==1.10.2` to the pyenv, now isort can resolve imports from `avro` and group these together with other third_party module, `kafka`.

 I still wonder how we ended up with a code in our repository that does not have all its dependencies added to the requirements.txt but I guess why not.